Chronic Low Back Pain: Bio-Psycho-Social Model In Physiotherapy Treatment

 2. To train the localized lumbar spine extensors like the multifidus.

 - To identify and retrain the provocative postures and movement patterns.
-An example of this is to train neutral lordosis (with a relaxed thorax) with forward trunk control loading like in a functional task such as sit to stand.
-Ensure that the lordosis is maintained throughout the movement.
+An example of this is to train neutral lordosis (with a relaxed thorax) with forward trunk control loading through a functional task.
+An example is a sit to stand.
+The lordosis should be maintained throughout the movement.
 Need to look at training endurance of the lumbar spine extensors in static postures.

 - Functional reintegration.
 To increase the speed, load and complexity of the training as required which will depend on individual demands.